Don't Stop the Party (Pitbull song): Use in media

 The Los Angeles Chargers of the National Football League began using the song in 2014 as their celebratory touchdown song at Qualcomm Stadium, and kept it as their song when they moved to the StubHub Center.

 Since 2015, the song has been used in the background during competitions on Ant & Dec's Saturday Night Takeaway.

 The Flophouse Commissie 16/17 also used this song as their walk-on song.

 The Canada men's national junior ice hockey team used the song as their celebratory goal song in the 2019 World Junior Ice Hockey Championships.

-The Chicago White Sox Major League Baseball team play the song after every White Sox home run at Guaranteed Rate Field.
+The Chicago White Sox Major League Baseball team play the song after every White Sox home run at Rate Field.

 The song was used for the opening number of Miss Universe 2020.

 Music video

 The music video was first released onto Pitbull's official Vevo channel on October 26, 2012, and was directed by David Rosseau.
-It features Pitbull on a yacht with several people drinking vodka, as well as naked women, including porn star Kennedy Leigh and model Claudia Sampedro, with materials placed in necessary places.
-The video has received over 81 million views.
+It features Pitbull partying on a yacht with several people drinking vodka, in a house party with TJR, and on a bed with naked women, including porn stars Kennedy Leigh and Juliet La Rosa (Katana Kombat), and model Claudia Sampedro.
+The video has received over more than 200 million views.